 The LDIs are planned by leadership teams that may include a curriculum team (during the event), linkage team (continuous learning from one event to the next), logistics team (event planning and setup), and social team (integrating relationship-building learning events into the day).
 The superintendent provides direction and begins each institute by presenting a current state address.

 School districts tend to resist by claiming to be unable to put all their leaders in one room.
-Superintendent Schulte has created a “win-win” situation to counteract this objection.
-She schedules teams of teacher leaders (who could be the next generation of principals) to provide fill-in leadership to schools so that principals and assistant principals can attend LDIs.
+We have found that high-performing leaders create a “win-win” situation to counteract this objection.
+They schedule teams of teacher leaders (who could be the next generation of principals) to provide fill-in leadership to schools so that principals and assistant principals can attend LDIs.

 Asti Kelley, Studer Education℠